nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Command Overview

-The following sections describe the various commands available in the DocTrack platform:
+The following sections describe the various commands you can use in the DocTrack application:

 - [Person Commands](#person-commands)
 - [Appointment Commands](#appointment-commands)